rishodamin/MazeRouting/README.md

 # MazeRouting
-Path finding algorithm implemented in python using pygame Needs pygame module to run
+## BFS Path finding algorithm implemented in python using pygame
+Needs pygame module to run